A Blind Legend

-A Blind Legend is an action-adventure Audio game.
-The game was Supported financially by Centre national du cinéma et de l'image animée and other organizations.
+A Blind Legend is an action-adventure audio game.
+The game was supported financially by Centre national du cinéma et de l'image animée and other organizations.
 It was published by French studio Plug In Digital, and developed by Dowino for Microsoft Windows, IOS, macOS and Android.
-The game is without video/graphics, and requires headphones to play this game.
+The game has no graphics, and requires headphones to play and navigate within the game.

 Overview

-The game is about a knight called Edward Blake whose wife has been captured by the guards of the king while looking for him.

 The game has no video graphics and so the player requires stereo loudspeakers or a pair of headphones in order to play the game.
-The game uses binaural recording technology in order to render the sounds on the play field in 3D to make it possible for the player to faithfully find their direction.
+The game uses binaural recording technology in order to render the sounds on the play field in 3D to make it possible for the player to navigate.
 The controls of the game are primarily by the use of different touch screen combinations to play.
-In Windows, the mouse can be used in place of the touch screen.
+On Windows, the mouse can be used in place of the touch screen.